PilatusBRX/arezzo/readme.md

 This is a tiny  contact system in laravel.
-All you have to do is to run "composer update, configure databse,php artisan migrate,   run php artisan and php artisan key:generate".That's all.
+All you have to do is to run "composer update,   configure databse,  duplicate the file .env.example and rename it as .env and then run  php artisan migrate."
+That's all.

-É u pequeno sistema de gerenciamento de contatos no Laravel.
-Você só precisa rodar o "composer update, php artisan migrate,  configurar o  banco de dados, run php artisan e  php artisan key:generate".Isso é tudo.
+É um pequeno sistema de gerenciamento de contatos no Laravel.
+Você só precisa rodar o "composer update,  configurar o  banco de dados, duplicar o arquivo .env.example e renomeá-lo para .env e depois rodar php artisan migrate".Isso é tudo.